The sunset I am showing today was taken at Musket Cove in Fiji, 2018.

 Glass of Thrones

 I was fortunate enough to be at home at the same time as the Game of Thrones final season.
 As many of you know, the majority of filming for this amazing show, is in Belfast!!!
 To celebrate this milestone of the 8th and final season, 6 stained glass windows were erected around the city centre, 1 for each episode.
 You can walk from Belfast City Hall to Titanic Studios to witness these Glass of Thrones installations, displaying scenes from seasons one to eight of the show.
-Each window represents the trials and tribulations of a different house, and at the final window you can get a selfie on the Iron Throne.
+Each window represents the trials and tribulations of a different house, and at the final window you can take a picture on the Iron Throne.
 For a map of where to find these, click here.
 I personally loved seeing a new window being unveiled each week.
 They are exceptional and if you’re a fan of the show, this is a must see.
 It’s also a good way to explore Titanic Quarter.

 Belfast street art